thanhnamdk2710/node-blog/blog/1-event-loop.md

 ## 1. Why Understanding the Event Loop Matters

 Node.js is single-threaded yet can handle thousands of concurrent connections.
-The secret lies in the Event Loop - the mechanism that that allows Node.js to perform non-blocking I/O operations.
+The secret lies in the Event Loop - the mechanism that allows Node.js to perform non-blocking I/O operations.

 Understanding the Event Loop helps you:

-- Debug timing issues an race conditions
+- Debug timing issues and race conditions
 - Optimize application performance
 - Avoid blocking the main thread
 - Write async code correctly